ShubhamMeshram/Databricks_DQX/README.md

 Without solid, reliable data, even the smartest Gen AI models can produce flawed, biased, or irrelevant outputs.
 This is where data engineering plays a heroic role.
 Data engineers are the architects and builders who ensure these data bricks are not just present, but also clean, consistent, and ready for use.
 If the foundational data is messy or broken, your sophisticated products and AI "buildings" will simply fall apart, no matter how advanced the AI itself is.

 That's precisely why Data Quality (DQ) tools are more vital than ever.
 They act as the rigorous quality control, making sure every piece of data is fit for purpose.
 Today, we're diving into a rising star in the Databricks ecosystem: Databricks DQX.
-If you're building a modern data platform on the Lakehouse and aiming for truly impactful applications, you'll definitely want to pay attention to this open-source gem.
+If you're building a modern data platform on the Lakehouse and aiming for truly impactful applications, you'll definitely want to pay attention to this open-source gem built by Databricks Labs.